Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 3. Radical innovation changes lives and industries.
 Incremental innovation makes things better.
 We need both.
 4. Radical innovation can get you on a point at some global best possible hill.
 From there, incremental innovation gets you to the highest point of that hill.
 5. **Featuritis**: Feature creep.
 Factors that contribute to feature creep:
-    * Existing customers want more features, functions, and capabilities.
+    * Existing customers want more features or capabilities.
     * Competing companies add new features that create competitive pressures to match those offerings.
     * Market is saturated: most people who want the product already have it.
 Adding enhancements will cause people to want to upgrade.
 5. New products are invariably more complex, more powerful, and different in size than the first release of a product.
-6. In her book Different, Harvard professor Youngme Moon argues that it is this attempt to match the competition that causes all products to be the same.
+6. In her book "Different", Harvard professor Youngme Moon argues that it is this attempt to match the competition that causes all products to be the same.
 When companies try to increase sales by matching every feature of their competitors, they end up hurting themselves.
 After all, when products from two companies match feature by feature, there is no longer any reason for a customer to prefer one over another
 7. Technology changes rapidly, but people and culture change slowly.
-8. > Plus ça change, plus c'est la même chose.
+8. > Plus ça change, plus c'est la même chose.<br/>
    > The more things change, the more they are the same.
 9. Ideas take a long time to traverse the distance from conception to successful product.
 10. Stigler’s law: the names of famous people often get attached to ideas even though they had nothing to do with them.